YvesLangstonMays/MAPD/ReadMe.md

 ## What THis Repository Does

 - Loads Table S6
-- Normalizes phosphopeptide signals in the form of by z scores across time
+- Normalizes phosphopeptide signals in the form of by z scores per peptide across time
 - Performes dimensionality reduction
-- Clusters peptides using K means
+- Clusters peptides using K means with a k value of 3
 - Visualizes PCA variance, cluster separation using t-SNE, and average phosphorylation dynamics per cluster

 ## Files